 What is the average salary in South Carolina by age?

 Alongside location and occupation, average salaries in South Carolina are also dependent on age since more senior workers will be paid more.
 Those workers’ income will dip again after they retire, as they will rely on pensions and other forms of set income such as IRA distributions.

 The Census Bureau data finds that householders under 25 have a median household income of $31,063; householders aged 25 to 44 years old have a median income of $53,399; those aged 45 to 64 years old have a median income of $58,518; and those 65 and older have a median income of $39,306.

 What is the average salary in South Carolina by hour?

 Assuming Americans work an average of 1,801 hours per year at 37.5 hours per week, the average salary in South Carolina is $30.03 per hour.

 What is a ‘good’ salary in South Carolina?

 The median income in South Carolina is $54,097.
-However, the definition of a 'good' salary varies depending on several factors, such as job industry, location, and lifestyle.
+However, the definition of what a 'good' salary is in South Carolina depends on various factors, such as job industry, location, and lifestyle.
 For example, $90,000 may be considered a high salary in some parts of the state, whereas it may be closer to the average in others.